hpdps-group/chunk-grouping/readme.md

+### Introduction
+This project is an implementation of cluster compression algorithm.
+* Developers:
+* Advisors:

 ### Dependences
 lz4 zstd glog-under0.6.0 gflags gtest OpenBLAS gsl

 ### Test Files
-test data dir: `/cluster_compress/test_data/test/`
+test data dir: `/cluster_compress/test_data/test/` put your test data in this dir.

 ### Build
 To build the library, run the following commands：